cucapra/opal/docs/opal.md

 * [list again]

+~TODO
-[give examples in this paragraph of what could go wrong]
+give examples in this paragraph of what could go wrong ~

 Specifying the score for things that are several levels "deep" into potential changes.
 For example, if you need to move a meeting to another day, which implies canceling a meeting on that day, and then computing the travel time *excluding* that canceled meeting, suddenly the fitness computations are really complicated.

+~TODO
-[an example should include composing]
+an example should include composing
+~

 # High-Level OPAL Design

 * Users vs programs vs integrators/service providers

+~TODO
-[Adrian: I’d like to come back to this overview section after getting a little more detail into the body sections.]
+Adrian: I’d like to come back to this overview section after getting a little more detail into the body sections.
+~

 # Mechanisms in the Language